Oliphan/DartSimpleServiceContainer/README.md

 ```

 Doing setup logic and service registration via extensions is recommended for
-organization and to de-clutter the application root.
+organization and to declutter the application root.
 ```dart
 await groceryServices.setupFridge();
 await groceryServices.setupBakery();